P-RF/phase-1-project/README.md

 # Metallica Tours Setlist Manager

-This dynamic web application fetches and displays tour data for artists.
-It specifically allows users to select a Metallica tour from a dropdown menu and view detailed setlists, encores, and dates for that tour.
+This dynamic web application fetches and displays tour data for a specific artist.
+It allows users to select a Metallica tour from a dropdown menu and view detailed setlists, encores, and dates for that tour.

 ## :book: Table of Contents